 To summarize: all food forests on all types and sizes of land and with any kind of goal and owner are very welcome to participate.
 You are welcome in the community and your data are interesting to us.
 Our only request is for your honesty when filling in the tests.

 We have created four ecological tests for you to undertake, and each year you can conduct an economic report.
 The ecological tests are done in a so-called “tree plot”.
 For each hectare of your food forest, you choose an area that represents this hectare well.
 You choose a recognizeable or (hand) marked tree and trace a circle around it with a 10-meter radius.
-Download the Field instructions here (with thanks to Aequator Groen & Ruimte).
+Download the Instruction manual here (with thanks to Aequator Groen & Ruimte).

 You can measure biodiversity within your tree plot once a year by identifying the types of plants in the herbacious layer and counting how many of each species there are.
 You can do this test each year in May-June.
 An app such as PantNet can be very helpful for identification.